el-sambal/calculus/README.md

 If you have *any* suggestion to improve these slides, please contact me!
 (I won't put my email address here but if you are at RUG, you probably know a way to find me or deduce my email address.)

 Of course, you are also allowed to play around with the LaTeX source code yourself.
 You are also allowed to make your own copies of the source code and improve the slides.
 Basically you can do anything you want, provided you don't remove the license or copyright notice. (for more info, see License)

+Once, again, I would be extremely happy with *any* suggestion for improvement! ;)